hnowakowski/SploinkysCinema/README.md

 To make a reservation you need to specify your username by clicking the `log in` button on the navigation bar.

-The component for making reservations is a 10x10 grid of accordinly colored buttons each of which will allow you to either view, make, transfer, or cancel a reservation depending on if it belongs to you or not.
+The component for making reservations is a 10x10 grid of accordinly colored buttons each of which will allow you to either view, make, transfer, or cancel a reservation depending on whether it belongs to you or not.

 # Issues encountered